Thomas Barnes b. 1602

 Thomas Barnes d.
 1672

-His will was written April 29, 1671.
-He named his wife and children and his inventory included books, blankets, a cedar chest, yards of cloth, cotton and woolen yarn, 5 painted earthen ware dishes, weaving and farming supplies, livestock, bushels of produce, lots of land.
+Thomas died in November 29, 1672.
+His death is verified in his probate, his will written on April 29, 1671.
+From the will, “I doe give and bequeath unto my wife Anna Barnes my whole estate both of houses and lands goods and chattles for her comfortable maintenance dureing the time of her widdowhood”.
+His inventory included books, blankets, a trundle bed, a cedar chest, yards of cloth, cotton and woolen yarn, 5 painted earthen ware dishes, an hourglass, weaving and farming supplies, livestock, bushels of produce, and lots of land.

-Thomas died in 1672 and is buried in Hingham Cemetery.
-The cemetery was founded in 1672 Thomas’s headstone was the first, this is noted on FindAGrave.
-The headstone is original but doesn’t mark his burial place.
+Thomas is buried in Hingham, Plymouth County, Massachusetts in Hingham Cemetery founded in 1672, Thomas’ gravestone was the first- this is noted on FindAGrave . com.
+The gravestone is original but doesn’t mark his burial place.
 It was placed with others in a circle around the Founders Monument.
 The cemetery is right behind Old Ship Church, the only remaining 17th-century Puritan meeting house in America.